 On the whole, the pre-built coil heads on the Subtank Mini do a fantastic job on the flavor and vapor production front.
 This great performance is undoubtedly a large part of the reason that the tank has become so popular.

 The Subtank Mini RBA Head – Ease of Rebuilding

-The RBA head on the Subtank Mini is a great extra for anybody who either already builds their own coils or may want to do so in the future.
+The RBA head on the Kanger Subtank Mini sub ohm tank is a great extra for anybody who either already builds their own coils or may want to do so in the future.
 The restrictions imposed on the RBA head by the tank itself mean that the deck is fairly small.
 Thankfully, the simple two-post layout does a good job of mitigating this downside.

 Once you’ve put your coils together, you just trap the legs under the heads of the screws in the tops of the posts.
 That’s right, there are no post-holes.
 For longer-term vapers, this might evoke memories of the days when you had to struggle in vain to keep your coil legs from slipping out as you tied to tighten down the screw, but thankfully the RBA on the Subtank Mini has two raised sections next to each screw point.
 This makes it much easier to trap your wire-ends in place.
 They connect up just fine so long as you get each between the screw and this barrier.

 Once you’ve connected up you can check the resistance and make any final changes.
 You simply connect the RBA head to the Subtank Mini’s base and check it on a 510-threaded resistance checker or a VV/VW mod.
 If everything looks good, you can cut the spare ends of the wire down so they’re as close to the screw as you can get them.